robertrypula/AudioNetwork/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/discrete-fourier-transform.md

 how window function looks like (in the middle) and how our samples was changed after applying it.

 [![Applying window function](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/06-applying-window-function.min.png)](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/06-applying-window-function.png)

+Now all sines starts and ends in a gentle way.

 In order to create frequency domain representation we need to create second chart.
 Each vertical bar on the chart is called frequency bin and tells how much of that frequency is inside our signal from the window.
 Let say we want to